zcy10023004/MovieReviewServer/README.md

 commands:

-  npm install : install al dependencies
+  npm install : install all dependencies

   npm run mango-mac : start mango server for mac (dont know if this works in specific enviroment, may need to install mangodb first)